Conference Dates

 About organizers

-The BCRRA 2026 conference is proudly organized by the DRI Investment Management, ZAG (Slovenian National Building and Civil Engineering Institute) and Faculty of Civil and Geodetic Engineering at the University of Ljubljana, in partnership with, DRC Ltd. These leading institutions bring together extensive expertise in transportation infrastructure, civil engineering, and geotechnics to deliver an exceptional event focused on the bearing capacity of roads, railways, and airfields
+The BCRRA 2026 conference is organised by DRI Investment Management, ZAG (Slovenian National Building and Civil Engineering Institute), and the Faculty of Civil and Geodetic Engineering at the University of Ljubljana, in partnership with DRC Ltd. These institutions combine expertise in transportation infrastructure, civil engineering, and geotechnics to present an event focused on the bearing capacity of roads, railways, and airfields.